MicrosoftDocs/winrt-api/windows.ui/colors_blanchedalmond.md

 # Windows.UI.Colors.BlanchedAlmond

 ## -description

-Gets the color value that represents the BlanchedAlmond named color.
+Gets the system-defined color that has an ARGB value of #FFFFEBCD.

 ## -property-value

-The color value that represents the BlanchedAlmond named color.
+The system-defined color that has an ARGB value of #FFFFEBCD.

 ## -remarks